-It would take less than a month for U.S. dealerships to run out of Dodge Grand Caravans and Chevy Impalas if the strike by the Canadian Auto Workers union continues.
+It would take less than a month for dealerships in the United States to run out of Dodge Grand Caravan as well as Chevrolet Impala models if the strike by the Canadian Auto Workers union continues.
 The contracts that CAW has with Ford Motor Co., General Motors and Chrysler Group were set to expire at 11:59 p.m. tonight.
 The union had threatened that if they don’t arrive at new agreements, the three automakers would be facing a strike.

 As of Sept.
 14, no agreements had been reached.
 Around 20,000 CAW workers at nine of Canada’s component and assembly plants are involved in the negotiations.
 Last week, the CAW sent its members a leaflet that stated that the three companies seem to be “fixated” not just on cost containment but also on big concessions that would significantly affect its members.